-Indeed, finding the right climbing shoe that fits well, is comfortable and meets your requirements is not so easy a task.
-There are varieties of climbing shoes to be found that differ in sizes, shapes, construction, fit and a number of other factors.
+Indeed, finding the right climbing shoes that fit well, is comfortable and meets your requirements is not so easy a task.
+There are different shoes to be found that differ in sizes, shapes, construction, tighter or looser fit, heel hook and a number of other factors.

 In this article, we’ll try to answer some of the aforementioned questions regarding climbing shoes.